 University departments are responsible for developing Emergency Action Plans (EAP) and Continuity of Operations Plans (COOP) for their staff and areas of responsibility.
-The University conducts numerous emergency response exercises each year, including tabletop exercises, functional exercises, drills and tests of the emergency notification systems on campus.
+The university conducts numerous emergency response exercises each year, including tabletop exercises, functional exercises, drills and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
-Drills and exercises completed during 2016 are listed in table 1.
+Drills and exercises completed during 2017 are listed in table 1.
+In addition to exercises and drills listed, a silent test of the VT Alerts system is conducted twice daily.